-The amount of the impairment loss is recognised in the Statement of Profit and Loss and Other Comprehensive Income within other expenses.
-When a trade receivable for which an impairment allowance had been recognised becomes uncollectible in a subsequent period, it is written off against the allowance account.
+The amount of the expected credit loss is recognised in the Statement of Profit and Loss and Other Comprehensive Income within other expenses.
+When a trade receivable for which an expected credit loss allowance had been recognised, becomes uncollectible in a subsequent period, it is written off against the allowance account.
 Subsequent recoveries of amounts previously written off are credited against other expenses in the Statement of Profit and Loss and Other Comprehensive Income.